According to a new study, a diagnostic blood test may help detect early-stage lung cancer in asymptomatic patients.

-Lung cancer, the leading cause of cancer death, is usually diagnosed late with a low survival rate.
-Early-stage lung cancer is primarily asymptomatic.
-Low-dose spiral CT imaging (the current method for detecting early lung cancer lesions) isn’t feasible as a widespread screening test for the general population due to the high cost and the radiation hazard of repeated screenings.
+Lung cancer, the leading cause of cancer death, is typically diagnosed late in the progression when the survival rate is extremely low.
+The current method for detecting early lung cancer lesions, low-dose spiral CT imaging, is not feasible as a widespread screening test for the general population due to the high cost and radiation hazard of repeated screenings.

-A new study provides proof-of-concept for the ability of a drop of blood to reveal lung cancer in asymptomatic patients.
-The study demonstrates the potential for developing a sensitive screening tool for early-stage lung cancer detection.
+The study demonstrates the feasibility of using a drop of blood to detect lung cancer in asymptomatic patients.
+It demonstrates the potential for developing a sensitive screening tool for early-stage lung cancer detection.

-The predictive model the researchers constructed can identify which people may be harboring lung cancer.
-Individuals with suspicious findings would then be referred for further evaluation by imaging tests, such as low-dose CT, for a definitive diagnosis.
+The predictive model they developed can identify which people are at risk of lung cancer.
+Individuals with suspicious findings would then be referred for additional evaluation using imaging tests, such as low-dose CT, to determine a definitive diagnosis.

 Researchers developed a lung cancer predictive model based on metabolomics profiles in blood.
 They used high-resolution magnetic resonance spectroscopy to examine metabolomics profiles in blood.
 This tool can examine an array of compounds within living cells by measuring the collective reactions of metabolites.